WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 ### 2.2.2 Controller

 Initialize App:
-  * Creates a Flask Instance and configures the folder locations.
+  * Creates an Instance of a Flask Web Server
-  * Initializes the database.
-  * Register Blueprints.
+  * Configures the connection between our code and our MVC file strucutre
+  * In the instance in which a database is not already created, initalizes an empty database
+  * Registers the blueprints for the routes we are using to divide up and organize our application

 Host Manager:
-  * Directs the host to the Host Management UI
-  * Manages the Host Log in operations.
+  * Directs the flow of information between the Host UI and the Host related entities in the database
-  * Manages the Host Operations.
+  * Manages the numerous host-only functionalities
+    * Create Challenge
+    * Edit Challenge
+    * Delete Challenge
+    * Start Challenge
+    * End Challenge
+    * Edit Account Information
+    * Logout
+  * This component interacts with...
+    * Host Management (UI), this provides the relevant interfaces required
+    * Host Log In Operations, this component relies upon this system to make sure that the correct user is able to log in
+    * Host Operations, this component relies upon this system to access the relevant operations related to a given host

 Challenge Manager:
-  * Directs the host to the Challenge Participation UI
+  * Directs the flow of information between the Challenger UI and the Challenger related entities in the database
-    * Located in View/Templates/createChallenge.html
-  * Manages the Challenge Operations.
+  * Manages the functionalities only given to challengers (non-logged in users)
+    * Login
+    * Register
+    * Join Challenge
+    * Participate in Challenge
+    * View Challenger Specific Results
+  * This component interacts with...
+    * Challenge Participation (UI), this component provides the relevant interfaces required
+    * Challenge Operations, this component relies upon the information and functionalities found within this given system

 |   | Methods           | URL Path   | Description  |
 |:--|:------------------|:-----------|:-------------|